-Because of the above mention reasons the rotor never rotates at the synchronous speed.
+Because of the above mention reasons the rotor never rotates at a synchronous speed.
 The speed of the rotor is always less than the speed of the rotating magnetic field.

-Alternatively, the method of the working principle of Induction Motor can also be explained as follows.
+Alternatively, the method of the working principle of the Induction Motor can also be explained as follows.

 Let’s understand this by considering the single conductor on the stationary rotor.
 This conductor cuts the rotating magnetic field of the stator.
 Consider that the rotating magnetic field rotates in the clockwise direction.
 According to Faraday’s Law of electromagnetic induction, the EMF induces in the conductor.